magento/devdocs/guides/v2.0/comp-mgr/compman-main-pg.md

 		<td><p>Shows when you last synchronized with your Magento Marketplace account.
 To get the latest information about available component versions, you must synchronize with Connect.</p>
 			<p>Last Sync shows the last time you synchronized and Sync Status shows whether or not you're currently synchronized.</p>
 			<div class="bs-callout bs-callout-info" id="info">
   				<p>Magento Marketplace isn't available yet.
-For now, Magento Marketplace takes its place.</p>
+For now, Magento Connect takes its place.</p>
  			</div>
  			<p>New Updates and New Purchases displays a number; click <strong>Install</strong> to select updates or purchases to install.</p>
 		</td>